NotSoDevy/The-Sonic-Debut-Experience/README.md

 A Sonic 1 Forever mod where you experience Sonic Debut in RSDK form.

 # Credits
-MDTravis for making the original ROM Hack. soupnuts6061 for recreating the Special Stage from the Sonic 1 prototype.
+MDTravis - Making the original ROM Hack. soupnuts6061 - Recreating the Special Stage from the Sonic 1 prototype.

 # Play the original Sonic Debut Hack
 Youtube: https://www.youtube.com/@SonicDebut